John Ferren: Beirut

-Ferren was selected as the first US State Department's Artist in Residence, and spent one year ('63–'64) residing in Beirut, Lebanon with his family.
+Ferren was selected as the first US State Department's Artist in Residence, and spent one year ('63–'64) in Beirut, Lebanon with his family.
 They lived on the second floor of the famous Beirut landmark building The Pink House (sometimes Rose House) which also served as his studio.
-While lin the middle east he had several exhibitions, including at the American University of Beirut, and travel throughout the region giving lectures on his work, and American Abstract Expressionism.
+While in the Middle East he had several exhibitions, including at the American University of Beirut, and traveled throughout the region giving lectures on his work and on American Abstract Expressionism.
 His presence there was captured in an art project by painter Tom Young, in 2014–2015.

 East Hampton

 Ferren, along with friend and fellow painter Willem de Kooning, purchased adjacent land and a house, to which he added a studio, from sculptor Wilfred Zogbaum in 1959.
-A few years after returning from Beirut, the Ferren's moved from New York City to live and paint full-time in East Hampton, however he also maintained a studio in New York at 147 Spring Street (sharing the building with Robert Wilson's Byrd Hoffman School of Byrds), as he was simultaneously a professor teaching color and painting, and serving as chairman of the art department for CUNY, Queens College.
+A few years after returning from Beirut, the Ferrens moved from New York City to live and paint full-time in East Hampton, however he also maintained a studio in New York at 147 Spring Street (sharing the building with Robert Wilson's Byrd Hoffman School of Byrds), as he was simultaneously a professor teaching color and painting, and serving as chairman of the art department for CUNY, Queens College.
 This was a very prolific period for them both, and the Ferren's remained active members of the East Hampton artist community, for the remainder of their lives.
 Both of their works can be seen as prominent parts of the Guild Hall Museum permanent collection[37], and on exhibit at the Smithsonian American Art Museum permanent collection, along with their son's Bran Ferren.

 Personal life

 His first marriage was in 1932 to Laure Ferren (née Ortiz de Zarate), the daughter of Manuel Ortiz de Zarate, and ended in divorce by 1938.
 His second marriage was in 1941, to Inez Ferren (née Chatfield), and ended in divorce by 1948.

 While teaching at Brooklyn Museum Art School, he met Rae Tonkel, one of his students and an Impressionist painter.
 Ferren married Rae Ferren (née Tonkel) in 1949, when she was age 20 and he was age 44.
 Rae Ferren died on September 6, 2016.
-Their son, Bran Ferren, is a noted designer, technologist, inventor, and businessman.
+Their son, Bran Ferren, is a designer, technologist, inventor, and businessman.